 We are aware that HMRC has begun phasing in the new Customs Declaration Service (CDS) to replace the existing Customs Handling of Import and Export Freight (CHIEF) system.
 We are fully engaged with the CDS team as a key stakeholder and will be ready to migrate to CDS on an agreed timetable.
 We will keep our customers informed of any changes that may affect them, and in the interim we will continue to support and make declarations to CHIEF.

-FedEx and TNT currently have bonded warehouse facilities in numerous locations.
+FedEx currently have bonded warehouse facilities in numerous locations.
 Any potential changes Brexit may require are still unknown at this stage and we continue to plan to be Brexit ready.

 There are currently prohibited goods to and from most countries, generally published on the relevant country government websites.
 In addition there may be some restrictions depending on the types of goods, quantities, and country, along with specific restrictions for FedEx.
 Always check on FedEx .com for further information.

-FedEx Express and TNT have AEO status.
+FedEx Express has AEO status.
 This is an internationally recognised quality mark that covers every aspect of international movement of goods and the company who operates the supply chain – from customs compliance and compliance to taxation rules, record keeping, financial solvency, proven standards of competence and compliance as well as safety and security.

 Companies who hold AEO status may benefit from consignments being fast-tracked through customs controls, and when customs select AEO consignments for examination or inspection, they receive priority over non-AEOs, making the whole shipping process run more smoothly and efficiently.